The Importance Of Exercising Your Dog and Why Your Dog Needs It

 On-leash and off-leash walking can determine different types of exercise.
-On-leash allows you to structure the walk and keeps you in control of any situation.
+On-leash allows you to structure the walk and keeps you in control of any situation (and make sure to use a good dog leash—try find the perfect one using this handy guide.)
 Off-leash allows your dog to go at their own pace, usually provides a longer, more exciting walk and allows them to explore their surroundings.
 Swimming is also a great way to burn off additional energy.
 Just be careful of unknown current, or water traffic.

 Dog sports and group activities can also burn excess energy and really give your dog a proper workout.
 This allows them to build social skills, while also trying to develop common training practices like catching, running back and forth, and staying within an enclosed area.
 Similar to smarter toys, this kind of workout exercises their brain much more than their muscles and keeps them focussed on a task.
 Try to prepare your dog for brain activities by giving them ample rest before and after, as well as keeping them hydrated.

 If you’re concerned about how exercise might affect your pup’s health in a negative way, consult your veterinarian.
 If you’re told to be careful for certain things or limit your pup’s exercise, then you will need to find other ways to exercise your dog safely.
 Your vet will certainly have some tips for you regarding alternative methods.
 A healthy dog is a happy dog!